-People and Community Engagement (PACE) Division - Led by the Executive Director of PACE, is responsible for planning, directing, and evaluating the effectiveness of all the PACE Division systems, policies and practices, as well as related administrative functions.
-PACE includes the Marketing and Public Outreach Departments, which are responsible for the marketing and public outreach programs in support of OCTA projects, services, and initiatives.
-Additionally, PACE includes the Human Resources Department, which includes Labor and Employee Relations, EEO/Affirmative Action, ADA general program and Title VI, Learning and Development Department, Risk Management Department, and Health, Safety, and Environmental Compliance Department.
+Human Resources and Organizational Development Division- Led by the Executive Director of Human Resources and Organizational Development (HROD), is responsible for planning, directing, and evaluating the effectiveness of all the Human Resources and Organizational Development Division systems, policies and practices, as well as related administrative functions.
+HROD directs the overall programs/activities of the Human Resources Department, which includes Labor & Employee Relations, EEO/ Affirmative Action, ADA general program and Title VI, Learning & Development Department, Risk Management Department, and Health, Safety, and Environmental Compliance Department.

 Operations Division - Led by the Chief Operating Officer, is responsible for all operational functions in the authority: bus, streetcar, rail, on-demand services and mobility paratransit.
 Operations provides highly complex and responsible direction for multiple transit departments and administrative programs.
-Operations is also responsible for creating policy and strategic direction as well as planning to the operational functions of the agency.
+Operations is also responsible for creating policy and strategic direction as well as planning to the operational functions of the Authority.

 Planning Division - Led by the Executive Director of Planning, is responsible for ensuring the coordination of activities and integration of effort.
-Oversees, evaluates, and manages the work of agency staff and contractors conducting the strategic planning, policy development, environmental studies, design, and community relations activities to deliver highly complex multimodal transportation planning.
+Oversees, evaluates, and manages the work of agency staff and contractors conducting the strategic planning, policy development, environmental studies, design, and community relations activities to deliver highly complex multi-modal transportation planning.
 Planning is also responsible for creating policy and strategic direction as well as planning, directing, and evaluating the effectiveness of all Planning Division's systems, policies and practices, and related functions.